-Each year we have been fortunate to have a group of student interns working for our Project, helping with tasks including transcribing, editing, conducting historical research and managing technical aspects of the project.
+Each year we have been fortunate to have a dedicated group of student interns working with us, helping with tasks including transcribing, editing, conducting historical research and managing technical aspects of the project.

 Jiafei Li, Chelsea Cooper, Janice Garr, Nitya Sampath, Jennifer Charoni, Karena Vongampai, Christina Seang, Claire Summa, Shirley Chen.
-IT Support: Brad Holland
+IT Support: Brad Holland, Chris Sumption

 Allison Skinner, Sarah Johnson, Chelsea Cooper, Georgia Gilbert, Janice Garr, Chris Sumption, Gabby Wilson.

 Megan Rowland (Project Manager), Janice Garr, Chelsea Cooper, Allison Skinner, Sarah Faigin, Ema Grey, Tessa Carter, Sarah Johnson, Gabby Wilson.